 Regardless of where she is and what she is doing, this remarkable woman sticks to her process.
 And she caught me slacking.

 I like to think I am disciplined and that I focus on my business, but I’ll admit I had given myself permission to skip my routines because I was at this conference.
 It was only through seeing my actions through her eyes that I realized I was being lazy.

 A day later, went into my board of directors meeting with what I thought was a key challenge facing me – how to develop a new coaching program.
 One of my board members asked, “How many clients have asked for this program?”
 It was only then that I realized that no one had asked for it.
 I had simply decided it was a good thing to offer.

 Instead of working on the coaching program, my board directed me to a laundry list of other more valuable and more profitable projects to work on.
 Once again, when outsiders looked at my business, they saw things I could never have seen.

 What kind of outside interference do you have?

-The last quarter of the year is when most of us are rushing to make quotas or close out the year with a bang.
+The last few weeks of the year are when most of us are rushing to make quotas or close out the year with a bang.
 It is also a great time to get a fresh look at what you’re doing.
 Take time this week to find a way to get an outsider to look at your processes and actions.